vipulnaik/diet-exercise-health/profile-information/health-profile.md

   may be off.
 However, short travel within the same timezone is generally not disruptive (such as travel from the San Francisco Bay Area to Portland or Bengaluru to Chennai).

-* Disruptions due to waking up early for something: On 2024-04-21, I used an alarm to wake up about 2 hours prior to my normal waking-up time, and was unable to have a bowel movement that day.
-This might have been one of the causal factors for the 2024-04-25 abdominal pain alluded to above.

 * Bowel movement after intense food consumption: On 2024-03-27, I ate with work colleagues at Tay Ho Restaurant in Oakland.
 A combination